xyalicemiao/real-estate/README.md

 ## Overview

-This paper analyze from toronto government website about real estate and social housing data in Toronto.
+This paper analyzes from toronto government website about real estate and social housing data in Toronto.

 ## File Structure